Our History

 An ideal site - 22 acres of bush at the junction of the Charles and Todd Rivers and backing on to the Telegraph Station National Park - was secured and after six years of planning, construction began in 1964.

-Fred McKay led the legendary work parties comprised of volunteers from all over Australia who travelled to Alice Springs, paying their own way and volunteering their expertise, time and labour, to turn a dream into a reality.
-This fantastic tradition continues today, with work parties arriving each mid-year holiday.
+The work parties were comprised of volunteers from all over Australia who travelled to Alice Springs, paying their own way and volunteering their expertise, time and labour, to turn a dream into a reality.
+This is a fantastic tradition that continues today, with work parties arriving during the mid-year school break.

 On 13 February 1965 the first boarders moved in to St Philip's College.